imunes/imunes/README.md

 ### FreeBSD packages

 First we need to install the packages required for IMUNES.
-To do this execute the following command (on FreeBSD 10.1):
+To do this execute the following command (on FreeBSD 9.3 and higher):

     # pkg install tk86 ImageMagick tcllib wireshark socat git gmake